Gboard gets 'enhanced voice typing' w/ new Google Assistant - 9to5Google

 For example, you can say “Clear” to delete what was transcribed instead of having to manually use the backspace key.
-That appears to be the only command available today.
+That appears to be the only command available today, though “Send” should also be another one.

 In addition to Gboard’s “Speak now to dictate” prompt, the new Google Assistant light bar slides in from the sides of the screen before pooling together at the bottom to provide visual confirmation.
 The indicator in the top-right corner works like before.

-Note: [Update: Pulled for some] Gboard rolling out ‘enhanced voice typing’ with new Google Assistant on Pixel 5, 4/4a